 The what of clean and safe food.

-The why is that companies have both a legal and moral responsibility when it comes to safe food.
+The why is that companies have both a legal and moral responsibility for safe food.

 The how of understanding and complying with established regulations.